This site is intended for healthcare professionals

 Authoring team

-• antineutrophil cytoplasmic antibody (ANCA)-associated vasculitides (AAV) are a group of uncommon diseases characterised by inflammatory cell infiltration and necrosis of blood vessel walls
+• Antineutrophil cytoplasmic antibody (ANCA)-associated vasculitides (AAV) are a group of uncommon diseases characterised by inflammatory cell infiltration and necrosis of blood vessel walls

 • severity of vasculitis is related to the size, site and number of vessels affected.

-The association between ANCA and vasculitis was first described in 1982, in a short report describing the clinical course of eight patients diagnosed with a segmental
+The association between ANCA and vasculitis was first described in 1982, in a short report describing the clinical course of eight patients diagnosed with a segmental necrotising glomerulonephritis.

 The discovery of perinuclear and cytoplasmic patterns on indirect immunofluorescence (P-ANCA and C-ANCA) and the main specificities myeloperoxidase and proteinase 3 were recognised in the 1980s.